Hima-Sai-Sankar3006/Age_and_gender_detection-py-proj-/README.md

-This projecect is about age and sex detection using html and css
+This project is about age and sex detection using html ,css and javascript